meilisearch/documentation/guides/advanced_guides/settings.md

 # Settings Configuration

-This section describes all **configuration settings** available in MeiliSearch.
+This page describes all **configuration settings** available in MeiliSearch.

 | Variable                                                                              | Description                                                                      | Default value                                                                                     |
 | ------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------- |